syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Pivot-Schema-Designer.md

 ![Pivot-Schema-Designer_img6](Pivot-Schema-Designer_images/Pivot-Schema-Designer_img6.png)

-#### By drag and drop between grid list and grouping bar
+#### By drag and drop between pivot schema designer and grouping bar

-Any pivot field can be dragged and dropped from any of the pivot schema designer's grid list to the required grouping bar's section as shown below:
+Any pivot field can be dragged and dropped from any of the pivot schema designer's grid list or field section to the required grouping bar's section as shown below:

 ![Pivot-Schema-Designer_img7](Pivot-Schema-Designer_images/Pivot-Schema-Designer_img7.png)